Minnesota Wild: Parise–Suter era

 Josh Harding led the NHL in save percentage and goals-against average before succumbing to injuries during the 2013–14 regular season.

 The 2013–14 regular season for the Wild was the best the team had since the 2007–08 season, good enough to claim the first Wild Card position.
 Jason Pominville became the Wild's third player in franchise history to reach the 30-goal mark, with Mikko Koivu surpassing Marian Gaborik in all-time points for the club.
 The Wild battled goaltender problems throughout the entire season.
 It began with Josh Harding leading the NHL in save percentage, and goals-against average, before being placed on injured reserve for complications with his multiple sclerosis (MS).
 Backstrom also suffered a season-ending injury with abdominal issues.
 The Wild started five different goalies during the year and dressed seven.
 At the trade deadline, general manager Chuck Fletcher acquired Ilya Bryzgalov from the Edmonton Oilers in exchange for a fourth-round pick, as well as Matt Moulson and Cody McCormick from Buffalo in exchange for Torrey Mitchell and two second-round picks in 2014 and 2016.
 In the playoffs, the team would face Colorado, who won the Central Division.
 The Wild won the series four games to three with an overtime goal in game 7 by Nino Niederreiter.
 The team would then face the defending Stanley Cup champions Chicago, where they were eliminated in six games.

 During the 2014 off-season, the Wild signed forward Thomas Vanek as a free agent.
-In 2014–15, the Wild clinched the first wild card spot in the West by defeating the Chicago Blackhawks.
+Halfway through the 2014–15 season, the Wild were last in their division with an 18–19–5 record.
+However, a January trade where they acquire goaltender Devan Dubnyk saw them go 27–9–2, resulting in them clinch the first wild card spot in the Western Conference with a 46–28–8 record and 100 points.
 They then defeated the Central Division champions, the St. Louis Blues, in the first round of the playoffs in six games.
+Up until 2026, this was the last time Minnesota had won a playoff series.
 In the second round, the Wild were eliminated in a four-game series sweep by Chicago.
 Following the loss, forward Matt Cooke said, "Our expectations inside this room were a lot higher than [a] second-round series."